 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-With St David’s Day (Sunday 1 March 2015) comes the traditional celebration of daffodils, a welcome sight after weeks of grey skies, torrential rain and flooding sweeping across much of the country.
+Nothing says spring like the sight of daffodils.
+They're a welcome sight after weeks of grey skies, torrential rain and flooding sweeping across much of the country.

 Many of the 200 gardens that we care for will be bursting into colour throughout March and April with swathes of bulbs planted both in formal garden and woodland areas.